abelardopardo/ontask_b/docs/Using/data.rst

 SQL connection
 --------------

 This operation uploads the data into the current workflow table using a SQL connection to a remote database.
-These connections have to be :ref:`previously defined and configured by the system administrator <sql_connections>`.
+These connections have to be previously defined and configured by the system administrator.
 Instructors can use them to access the content of a previously defined table in a remote database.
 Once selected, the platform shows the SQL connections available and the possibility to view the connection parameters (click on the connection name), or *Run* the connection to upload the data as shown in the following figure.

 .. figure:: /scaptures/dataops_SQL_available.png
    :align: center